codemasterv/PS4_ac-DLC-Maker/README.md

 1. Choose your path for your dumped DLC folder

-2. Go to https://serialstation.com/games/ and find your DLC Content ID for your game on the left side
+2. Go to https://serialstation.com/games/ and find your DLC Content ID for your game on the right side

 3. Add any name you want for your DLC file